0x000dea7c/dumb/README.md

 ## TASKS

-- Understand how X11 works and write about it (high level overview)
+- Refactor code
+- Write about: How to create a window and handle input using XCB
-- Understand how hot reloading works and write about it
+- Write about: How to do hot reloading